 In spite of my questions and doubts, many of my clients did change.
 There is no doubt that I make fewer errors than I did when I was first beginning.
 Part of that is the work I put in to become a better therapist.
 Some is the experience that I have accumulated over the years.
 And maybe it is my increased maturity as a human being.
 I am a better therapist than I once was, no doubt.

-I now accept that my appreciation was limited regarding all that must be overcome by my clients in order for change to take hold.
-I became more patient; I am more comfortable with my clients’ pace, even in the face of outside pressures from insurance companies, supervisors, or my own inner voice.
+Now I accept that my appreciation was limited regarding all that must be overcome by my clients in order for change to take hold.
+I became more patient; I’ve become more comfortable with my clients’ pace, even in the face of outside pressures from insurance companies, supervisors, or my own inner voice.

-I no longer blame our models and techniques I learned in graduate school.
+No longer do I blame the models and techniques I learned in graduate school.
 They are effective enough–just not as effective as I, in a wishful-thinking mode, thought they would be.

 So what do we need to do?